Hanford, California: Sports

 Hanford is the site of the Hanford Criterium bicycle races held on a Sunday in late March or early April.
 The 0.9 mi hourglass style loop course is run on downtown streets.
 The Criterium is held under USA Cycling racing rules and permit.

 Dirt track auto racing takes place at the Kings Speedway from March through October.
 The track is a 3/8-mile semi-banked clay oval and is at the Kings Fairgrounds.

 Government

 Hanford is incorporated as a general law city under the California Constitution.
 The city has a council-manager government with a city manager appointed by the city council.

 The city council is made up of five members elected by districts for four-year terms.
 There are no term limits in effect.
 The mayor and vice mayor are elected annually by the city council from among its members.
-As of 2022, the mayor is teacher and former Hanford Planning Commission Vice Chair Travis Paden following the 2022 California elections.
-Council members include Kimber Regan, Lou Martinez, Mark Kairis, and Hanford Vice Mayor Nancy Howze.
+As of 2026, the mayor is Mark Kairis.
+Council members include Kimber Regan, Lou Martinez, Travis Paden, and Hanford Vice Mayor Nancy Howze.

 Hanford's city manager is the chief administrative officer of the city and is responsible for the overall administrative direction of the city.
 The city manager's duties include development and implementation of the annual budget for approval by the city council.
-Mario Cifuentez II was appointed as the city manager in 2019.
+Chris Tavarez was appointed as the city manager in 2026.